fabiancrx/dart_algorithms/README.md

 We represent graphs most commonly either with adjacency matrices or adjacency lists.

-For any graph given v vertices and e edges:
+For any graph given V vertices and E edges:

 | Operation/Representation | Adjacency Matrix | Adjacency List |
 |--------------------------|------------------|----------------|